delvdeepr/gitpress/nookwall/pages/terms_of_use.md

 - Nude or sexually explicit uploads.
 - Any activity intended to disrupt the Service or other users.

-Additional posting expectations are described in the [/p/nookwall/guidelines_on_posting_messages](Guidelines on Posting Messages) and [/p/nookwall/guidelines_on_posting_notes](Guidelines on Posting Notes), which form part of these Terms.
+Additional posting expectations are described in the [Guidelines on Posting Messages](/p/nookwall/guidelines_on_posting_messages) and [Guidelines on Posting Notes](/p/nookwall/guidelines_on_posting_notes), which form part of these Terms.

 ### 6. Wall Owner Moderation